Why are sleep paralysis dreams so scary? I give you some advice, and I tell you my story.

 Hello!
 I hope you like the article about the Akasha.
 Today’s topic is trendy as more and more people realize the wonders of astral travel and lucid dreams.
 However, here, we have a small bump that sometimes defines the difference between getting to travel or not.
 That “bump” is called sleep paralysis, and these dreams are scary.
 Unfortunately, it is a problem that every person has to overcome.
 I have several entries that help you with sleep paralysis.
 However, today, I share some new things.

 I want to comment that this blog has many entries about lucid dreams, and in fact, I have a double-entry on sleep paralysis.
 However, I have never counted any of my dream paralysis.
-I think that if you like one or two, it will also help you to see that they are nothing more than hallucinations and dreams forming.
+If you like one or two, it will also help you see that they are nothing more than hallucinations and dreams forming.

 A horror movie lives inside your head: I welcome you to your sleep paralysis dreams.